Amortized Generation of Sequential Algorithmic Recourses for Black-box Models: Evaluation

-\textbf{Answer to \RQ{2}:} We measure proximity for numerical and categorical features separately (Prox-Num and Prox-Cat respectively).
-For numerical features, the distance is sum of the $\ell_1$ norm respectively divided by the median average deviation for each numerical feature.
+\textbf{Answer to \RQ{2}:} We measure proximity for numerical and categorical features separately (Prox-Num and Prox-Cat, respectively).
+For numerical features, the distance is the sum of the $\ell_1$ norm respectively divided by the median average deviation for each numerical feature.
 For categorical features, the distance is the number of categorical features changed divided by the total number of categorical features.
-These metrics were proposed and used in previous works~\cite{mahajan_preserving_2020,mothilal_explaining_2020}. \toolname's CFEs are most proximal for Adult Income and Credit Default datasets, and come second for German Credit.
-The random approach and the four variants of DiCE have high proximity value.
+These metrics were proposed and used in previous works~\cite{mahajan_preserving_2020}. \toolname's ARs are most proximal for Adult Income and Credit Default datasets, and second best for German Credit.
+The random approach, Prototypes, and the five variants of DiCE have large proximity values.
 The greedy approach performs well on this metric, but its validity is very low.
 MACE's performance is about average.

-\textbf{Answer to \RQ{3}:} \toolname achieves the lowest sparsity for all the datasets.
-Note that, for \toolname we measure sparsity at the start and end point of a CFE, and not at every step.
-This is in accordance with previous works~\cite{mothilal_explaining_2020}.
-Random, DiCE-Genetic, and DiCE-Gradient's performance is abysmal.
+\textbf{Answer to \RQ{3}:} \toolname achieves the lowest sparsity among all approaches.
+Following previous works~\cite{mothilal_explaining_2020}, we measure sparsity at the start and endpoint of a recourse.
+Random, Prototypes, DiCE-VAE, DiCE-Genetic, and DiCE-Gradient's performance is abysmal.
 This is surprising because DiCE-Gradient has a post-hoc step specifically for reducing sparsity.
 Greedy, MACE, and DiCE-Random's performance is about average.

 \textbf{Answer to \RQ{4}:} \toolname achieves low average manifold distance.
 It performs second best for Adult Income and Credit Default and is in the middle for German Credit.
-The greedy approach and MACE also performs well on this metric.
-The random approach and all variants of DiCE perform poorly on this metric.
-In \Cref{sec:hyperparam}, we explore the impacts of hyperparameters related to data manifold distance.
+The greedy approach, MACE, and DiCE-VAE also perform well on this metric.
+The random approach, Prototypes, and all variants of DiCE (except DiCE-VAE) perform poorly on this metric.

-\textbf{Answer to \RQ{5}:} By virtue of construction, \toolname always respects causal relations, it has a 100\% adherence in all datasets.
-The DiCE based approaches and MACE take as input the immutable features, but not the other causal constraints and hence do not perform well.
+\textbf{Answer to \RQ{5}:} By construction, \toolname always respects causal constraints encoded in its transition function: it has 100\% adherence in all datasets.
+The DiCE based approaches (except DiCE-VAE), MACE, and random approach take as input the immutable features, but not the other causal constraints and hence do not perform well.
+DiCE-VAE and Prototypes do not accept immutable features and hence perform the worst for this metric.
 The greedy approach performs well on this metric, even though it does not have a knowledge of the causal constraints.
-The random approach performs abysmally on this metric.